moviuro/iocage/README.md

 Users should be aware that this repository may at times be broken.
 This is a development tree that potentially introduces breaking changes, and the code in this tree should not be considered release quality or suitable for production use at this time.
 Testing and bug reports are very welcome.
-The documentation is unfortunately difficult to maintain.
-Currently the `iocage help` documentation is the most accurate and up-to-date reference for using the latest changes.

 The jail formats of this fork and upstream iocage are basically compatible, but the command line interfaces are diverging.
 The goals of enhancing our jail